-While researching I discovered that every December they have ‘A Fort Langley Christmas.’
+While researching I discovered that every December they have ‘Heritage Holidays At The Fort.’
 Being a lover of history, I knew that it was something I wanted to experience.
 Last year, on my trip to North Vancouver and Langley, I made arrangements to go to this event and by the end of the day came away with a better understanding of how multi-cultural the fort was and its importance in history.

 If you love history and culture, or have kids that enjoy history more when its mixed up with activities and demonstrations, you’ll want to put this holiday tradition on your travel itinerary.

 Event days: December 21-23 and December 27-30 (2019).

 Park fees: Adult ($7.80), Senior ($6.55), Children 17 and under (FREE!)

 Park hours: Open seven days a week, 10 am to 5 pm.
 Closed on Christmas Day, Boxing Day and New Year’s Day.